 Center for Education Integrating Science, Mathematics and Computing (CEISMC)

-Through the Center for Education Integrating Science, Mathematics and Computing (CEISMC), the College of Sciences unites Georgia Tech with K-12 schools, educational groups, civic, community and opinion leaders, businesses, and others committed to enhancing K-12 science, technology, engineering and mathematics (STEM) education in Georgia.
+Through the Center for Education Integrating Science, Mathematics and Computing (CEISMC), unites Georgia Tech with K-12 schools, educational groups, civic, community and opinion leaders, businesses, and others committed to enhancing K-12 science, technology, engineering and mathematics (STEM) education in Georgia.
 By disseminating best practices based on scholarly works, CEISMC focuses on stimulating curiosity and interest in STEM among students and teachers alike.

 CEISMC advocates for and supports systemic changes that lead to improved K-12 performance in STEM.
 Recognizing the importance of diversity, equity, and inclusiveness, CEISMC places a special emphasis on reaching and serving those under-represented in STEM education.